Deciding Among Various MBA Program Options

-If you are early in your MBA application process you may be considering a range of options from where you may pursue an MBA to which type of MBA program you should consider.
-The most important aspect to consider in these decisions is your ultimate career and personal goals, and to make a decision based on what will suit your objectives best.
+If it’s still early days in your business school application journey, you may be considering a range of MBA program options.
+There’s a lot to think about, from where to study to which type of MBA program is best.
+The most important aspect to consider in these decisions is your ultimate career and personal goals.
+You need make a choice based on what will suit your objectives best.

 United States vs. International MBA Programs

-As the world shifts in focus and international business becomes an attractive path for both US residents and international students, a range of international options have arisen.
+International business has become an attractive path for both US residents and international students.
+To meet growing demand, a range of international MBA program options have arisen.
 From CEIBS to Cambridge Judge, HEC Paris to IE, the main advantage of international MBA programs is more flexibility.
-European, Canadian and Asian programs often offer programs that can be completed in far less time than a traditional 24-month program in the United States and can offer a range of locations and types of programs.
+European, Canadian and Asian schools often offer shorter programs.
+Also, they typically offer a range of locations and types of programs.

-Cost is another consideration that may lead you to consider International programs.
-Many programs are significantly less expensive than the top US programs, and combined with the lower opportunity cost of time spent away from your career, could be an economical option for you.
+Cost is another consideration that may lead you to consider international programs.
+Many cost significantly less than the top US programs.
+Combined with the lower opportunity cost of time spent away from your career, this could be an economical option for you.

 If you are an international applicant, a program in your home country or region may offer equal opportunity for career advancement in your location.
 And as a student from the United States pursuing international opportunities, a school in your target region may have similar benefits.
-If you are seeking jobs in the United States, it is often a better option to pursue either a program such as INSEAD or LBS that is well-known in the US, or a US program.
+Will you try to find a job in the United States upon graduation?
+Then opt to pursue a program that’s well-known in the US, such as INSEAD or LBS.
+Or, target US programs instead.

 “With a full-time program, there’s more investment in terms of the cost because you’re forgoing income but you have more time to invest in the program,” Gallogly said.
 “With part-time, you’re obviously keeping your job, keeping your income, so there’s less opportunity cost, but on the flip side, you have less time to go to business school and get engaged and involved.”